-Early help is crucial and the role it plays is very clearly written about in Working Together to Keep Children Safe, published in December 2023.
+Early help is crucial and the role it plays is very clearly written about in Working Together to Keep Children Safe and Keeping Childre Safe in Education.

 Overview

 Ampney Crucis C of E Primary School is committed to safeguarding children and promoting their welfare at all levels.
 We are aware that children and their families have varying levels of needs at different times.
 The aim of early help is to quickly identify which level of help is required and to ensure that the children are safeguarded and that all their needs are met.